Z323323/Number-theory-interlude-1/README.md

   $3 \times z_{187 coprime} \mod 3 \times 187$

   From this example we can easily imagine the left part as series of $3$ elements added, and the right part too.
 This means that since $z_{187 coprime}$ and $187$ are coprimes, their modulo will never 'produce' $0$, and this means that any result produced (which will be $0 < z < 187$) will be multiplied by $3$.
 This is why having a term which is not coprime with the modulo will never 'produce' $1$ as remainder, but only multiples of that term, and this obviously is why the Euler's Theorem holds only for $a$ and $n$ coprimes and also why every non-coprime z with $0 < z < n$ can't have a multiplicative modular inverse.
-And it's not over, this is also why the Fermat's primality test works fine (when I say that it works, I mean that it manages to recognise that a number is prime or not) when we take $a$ and $n$ non-coprime (where $n$ is not prime obviously).<br>
+And it's not over, this is also why the Fermat's primality test works fine (when I say that it works, I mean that it manages to recognise that a number is prime or not) when we take $a$ and $n$ non-coprimes (where $n$ is not prime obviously).<br>
   <br>
   [ This reasoning works in general proving this fact ].<br>
   <br>